Guidelines

 (c) For any other missing indications in these instructions, please consult: “Uniform Requirements for Manuscripts Submitted to Biomedical Journals”.

 This journal does not charge costs or fees for submission and publication of manuscripts from Portuguese-language speaking authors.
 For other authors, only an English version is required for submission.
-However, BBR does not accept automatic translations (GoogleTranslate, DeepL, other) meaning that the Portuguese version will be a direct responsibility of the Editorial Office.
-In this case, a fee will be charged to ensure that purpose as follows
+However, BBR does not accept automatic translations (GoogleTranslate, DeepL, among others), meaning that the Portuguese version will be the direct responsibility of the Editorial Office.
+In this case, a fee will be charged to ensure that purpose as follows:

 – up to 4500 words (tables and figures not included) - 300€

-The publication of any article in the BBR will only be authorized after reception of the respective document that concedes the Rights of Reproduction, signed by the author held responsible for the work
+The publication of any article in the BBR will only be authorized after reception of the respective document that concedes the Rights of Reproduction, signed by the author held responsible for the work. [available at URL: Form_Direitos_Reproducao(BBR).pdf (alies.pt)]